 Make sure you are all getting onto the website for all the lovely activities your teachers are leaving for you on our year group learning pages here as well as commenting on the class blogs.
 I love going on there and reading the lovely comments between teachers and children and can’t wait to read your lovely comments soon too.

 Any photos you’d like to share with everyone are also most welcome at email@example.com

 Remember to stay safe, look after each other and hope to see you all really soon.

 School day #13 – Wednesday 22nd April 2020

 Happy Earth Day!
-It’s Mrs. Carpenter here and I am excited to be updating the shutdown blog today.
+It’s Mrs. Carpenter from Cypress Primary – Upper site here and I am excited to be updating the shutdown blog today.
 As you may know, today is the 50th anniversary of Earth Day.
 The theme this year is climate action.
 Although we are in the middle of one battle, climate change represents another big challenge.
 It is said that when a child born today reaches 80 years old, the world will be 6 and a half degrees warmer.
 That might not sound a lot, but the planet only warmed by 7 degrees in the last 12,000 years!

 Although home computers and televisions are busier than ever at the moment, overall, the country is actually using less energy because of businesses being closed.
 Morning and afternoon electricity demand is apparently down by nearly 20%!
 I wonder whether lockdown will bring about permanent change to the way some sectors run their businesses, which may, in turn help our planet.

 Your child’s teachers may have set a task this week around this event.

 I know that many of you are taking full advantage of all of the wonderful learning activities available for your children to do each day on our year group learning pages here.